 - Section 1.
-AAPL's mission is to promote the highest standards of performance for all Land Professionals, to advance their stature, and to encourage sound stewardship of energy and mineral resources. - Section 2.
+AAPL's mission is to promote the highest standards and ethics of performance for all Land Professionals, and to encourage sound stewardship of all energy and mineral resources. - Section 2.
 In furtherance of this mission, AAPL may undertake such activities and enter into such affiliations as are reasonably anticipated to promote the welfare of AAPL and its members, and which are approved by a majority of the Board of Directors.